-Martial arts and other self-protection classes have become a popular means for parents to give their kids some self-protection skills.
-But parents also should encourage children to trust their own instincts when dangerous situations appear, such as running away from strangers that seem like they mean harm.
+Martial arts and other self-protection classes have become popular means for parents to give their kids some self-protection skills.
+But parents also should encourage children to trust their instincts when dangerous situations appear, such as running away from strangers that seem like they mean harm.
 Getting away and out of a situation can prevent a child from becoming a statistic.

 One of the hardest parts for parents in teaching their children self-protection skills is acknowledging that they will not always be around to protect them.
-But it's important to give them motivation to learn to protect themselves.
+But it's important to give them the motivation to learn to protect themselves.
 Tell the children that class is an aid for them to help protect the family.
-Empower your children by showing them stories about how kids their own age helped prevent a crime from happening by calling 9-1-1 or yelling and running away.
+Empower your children by showing them stories about how kids their age helped prevent a crime from happening by calling 9-1-1 or yelling and running away.

 Although classes like karate and jujitsu are great for building self-confidence and protection skills in children, many argue that these classes give kids a false sense of security and even the idea that they can combat a much larger adult.
-However, most martial arts and self-defense classes always teach that fighting is almost always the last resort, and that the children should always try to remove themselves from dangerous situations instead of becoming involved in a struggle.
+However, most martial arts and self-defense classes always teach that fighting is almost always the last resort and that children should always try to remove themselves from dangerous situations instead of becoming involved in a struggle.

 The "No!
 Go!
 Yell!
 Tell!"
 Strategy